matszpk/clgpustress/README.md

 - passIters - number of iterations of the execution kernel in single pass
 - kitersNum - number of iteration of core computation within single memory access
 - inputAndOutput - enables input/output mode
-- builtinKernel - kernel of the test (0-2). tests are described in supported tests section
+- testType - test (builtin kernel) (0-2). tests are described in supported tests section
 - groupSize - work group size (by default is maxWorkGroupSize)

 You can choose these parameter by using following options: